 Of course, operations on persistent storage do not always complete successfully.
-Storage devices can exhibit many different types of partial and transient failures, such as latent sector errors [30, 44, 56], corruptions [29], and misdirected writes [46].
-These device faults are propagated through the file system to applications in a variety of ways [43, 53], often causing system calls such as read, write, and fsync to fail with a simple return code.
+Storage devices can exhibit many different types of partial and transient failures, such as latent sector errors [27,41,51], corruptions [26], and misdirected writes [42].
+These device faults are propagated through the file system to applications in a variety of ways [40,49], often causing system calls such as read, write, and fsync to fail with a simple return code.

 When PostgreSQL was notified that fsync failed, it retried the failed fsync.
 Unfortunately, the semantics for what should happen when a failed fsync is retried are not well defined.
-While POSIX aims to standardize behavior, it only states that outstanding IO operations are not guaranteed to have been completed in the event of failures during fsync [17].
-As we shall see, on many Linux file systems, data pages that fail to be written are simply marked clean in the page cache when fsync is called and fails.
+While POSIX aims to standardize behavior, it only states that outstanding IO operations are not guaranteed to have been completed in the event of failures during fsync [14].
+As we shall see, on many Linux file systems, data pages that fail to be written, are simply marked clean in the page cache when fsync is called and fails.
 As a result, when PostgreSQL retried the fsync a second time, there were no dirty pages for the file system to write, resulting in the second fsync succeeding without actually writing data to disk.
 PostgreSQL assumed that the second fsync persisted data and continued to truncate the write-ahead log, thereby losing data.
-PostgreSQL had been using fsync incorrectly for 20 years [60].
+PostgreSQL had been using fsync incorrectly for 20 years [55].

 After identifying this intricate problem, developers changed PostgreSQL to respond to the fsync error by crashing and restarting without retrying the fsync.
 Thus, on restart, PostgreSQL rebuilds state by reading from the wal and retrying the entire checkpoint process.
-The hope and intention is that this crash-and-restart approach will not lose data.
-Many other applications such as WiredTiger/MongoDB [27] and MySQL [3] followed suit in fixing their fsync retry logic.
+The hope and intention is that this crash and restart approach will not lose data.
+Many other applications like WiredTiger/MongoDB [24] and MySQL [3] followed suit in fixing their fsync retry logic.